Graduate Coursework

 Project Overview

-Following is a group project which was part of my coursework at Purdue University.
-In a team of 3, we were required to identify and improve upon the experience of a user tracking fitness data from tracking devices such as Apple watch or fitbit, to achieve their health goals.
-Specifically, we were briefed to target a 'fake-out' incident in such scenarios, i.e. a. user thinking they are on the right track, yet not seeing results.
+The following is a group project that was part of my coursework at Purdue University.
+In a team of 3, we were required to identify and improve upon the experience of a user tracking fitness data from tracking devices, such as an Apple Watch or Fitbit, to achieve their health goals.
+Specifically, we were briefed to target a 'fake-out' incident in such scenarios, i.e., a user thinking they are on the right track, yet not seeing results.

-After informally conversing with students on campus using a fitness tracking device, we decided to zero in on Apple's fitness application- Health, provided on their watches, being the most used fitness tracking device around.
-Narrowing the user group to students provided us a pool of users who we could research, and target a localized yet relevant version of the complex health problem.
+After informally conversing with students on campus using a fitness tracking device, we decided to zero in on Apple's fitness application, Health, provided on their watches, being the most used fitness tracking device around.
+Narrowing the user group to students provided us with a pool of users whom we could research and target a localized yet relevant version of the complex health problem.
 We also discovered that the fake-out scenario was more likely in a user group with a busy schedule, attempting multiple tasks in a day.

 Execution

-1. Leaving gap in the tracked data overtime, which is crucial for appropriate analysis and action.
+1. Leaving a gap in the tracked data over time, which is crucial for appropriate analysis and action.

 2. Making users engage in a compensating mechanism based on their own judgement and assumptions- "Must have burned at least 1000 calories on that hike, I deserve this dessert."

-3. Leading to a drop in motivation to track and record fitness data overtime, and henceforth, a drop in engagement with the application.
+3. Leading to a drop in motivation to track and record fitness data over time, and hence, a drop in engagement with the application.

 To tackle the same, we recommended a feature which would allow a user to log a missed workout, by mimicking data from a similar workout, for-

-1. Reducing number of metrics to log manually- convenience.
+1. Reducing the number of metrics to log manually- convenience.

-2. Increasing precision in tracked data, compared to user's assessment of a forgotten incident.
+2. Increasing precision in tracked data, compared to the user's assessment of a forgotten incident.

-3. Recording up to 3 instances of increased activity to remind user about a missed log.
+3. Recording up to 3 instances of increased activity to remind the user about a missed log.

 Image: Wizard of Oz Testing using a paper prototype.